BoonSze/RepData_PeerAssessment1/PA1_template.Rmd

 output: html_document
 ---

-This documents what I have done for Peer Assignment 1 of the Reproducible Research course.
+This documents the steps and code for Peer Assignment 1 of the Reproducible Research course.
-The steps and code are provided below:
+The graphs can be viewed in the html document.

 Load the data